francissuzzzzzzzzzz/FCB/README.md

 Executive Summary

-Below is the observation and  recommendations after analysis made on FCB loan bookl Credit facilities namely, SME, Retail and Corporate loans;
+Below is the observation and  recommendations after analysis made on FCB loan book on Credit facilities namely, SME, Retail and Corporate loans;

 1. Corporate credit facility is relatively generating lower profits as compared to the other facilities
 2. There is higher Exposure at default on Retail loan portfolio